Safari ITP update: is it possible to have cookies that last longer than 7 days in 2023?

 With this change you can continue to use the ‘sp’ cookie (which is referred to as ‘network_userid’ in the data warehouse) for strong user stitching.
 This may also work in front of a server-side tag manager setup, but make sure that you’re creating server-set cookies, not client-set ones.

-Snowplow also has a solution in the works to make this easier and meet the needs of more complex environments.
+Snowplow has now launched the Snowplow ID service to make this easier and meet the needs of more complex environments.
 If the above method isn’t ideal for your situation, please contact us to discuss further.
-Stay tuned for further updates in the coming weeks.